 An easy fix for Washington State would be DNA testing for all children.
 The mom and dad are identified by the DNA test.
 A deadbeat parent gets the monthly bill for the raising of the child (or more than 1 if prolific at this).
 The state thus provides NO $$$s.
 Do you hear us Olympia?
 Quick and easy solution!
 Go for it!

 Actually Geoff, Thankfully Wa State does have laws to collect child support whether the parent works in or out of state.
 It's easily enforced when the deadbeat parent gets a job and the Social Security # pops up (wages are automatically garnished) It gets harder if the parent is paid under the table.
-It always catches up, the is no statue of limitation on back child support.
+It always catches up, there is no statue of limitation on back child support.

 RCW 74.20.040 Duty of department to enforce child support